 Limi Valley Trek in the mystic and remote Himalayan trails is a culturally immersive trekking experience showing the unspoken side of northwestern Nepal.
 The 21 days trek touches the nomadic and authentic lifestyle in the rural villages undisturbed for ages.
 Tibetan culture and lifestyle are interwoven in the arid and rugged terrains of Limi villages.
 Along with the rare flora and fauna, one gets to witness the beauty of the high-standing Himalayas of Nepal and Tibet.

-Heading to the northwestern region of Nepal takes a flight from Kathmandu to Nepalgunj then another from there to Simikot, Humla.
+Heading to the northwestern region of Nepal takes a flight from Kathmandu to Nepalgunj, then another from there to Simikot, Humla.
 Trek begins on the fifth day of the trip with an easy initial leg towards Dharapori.
-From there following the Karnali river trail, the village of Kermi inhabited solely by the Buddhist community is reached.
+Following the Karnali river trail, the village of Kermi inhabited solely by the Buddhist community is reached.
 The trail becomes more remote as you head to the village of Yalbang.

-Trek continues again above the Karnali river passing Muchu village then to Tumkot village.
+Trek continues again above the Karnali river, passing Muchu village then to Tumkot village.
 If time permits, you can visit the significant gompas and Dzongs in the area.
-Continue to Yari or Thado Dhunga passing a small Pani Palwang village.
-Hilsa, the first vibrant town of Humla is reached on the tenth day of the trip.
-Walking further up north get a chance to witness wild animals on the way to your next stop at Manipeme.
+Continue to Yari or Thado Dhunga, passing a small Pani Palwang village.
+Hilsa, the first vibrant town of Humla, is reached on the tenth day of the trip.
+Walking further north, get a chance to witness wild animals on the way to your next stop at Manipeme.

 From here, you enter the Limi valley as you head to its smallest village named Til.
-After exploring Til, you will head to the next village named Halji which is the largest there.
+After exploring Til, you will head to the next village called Halji, which is the largest there.
 Continue your trek towards Jang – the third village in Limi, to reach Chagzur Hot Spring.

-After enjoying a warm bath, head on to Nyalu Base Camp.
-Passing the ruins of the old Limi village trail continues to Sheng Jungma via Nyalu Pass.
-Enjoying the awe-striking views of Nepali and Tibetan mountains head on to Ding village herd site from where beautiful Zhetse valley views can be seen.
+After enjoying a warm bath, head to Nyalu Base Camp, passing the ruins of the old Limi village trail to Sheng Jungma via Nyalu Pass.
+The awe-striking views of Nepali and Tibetan mountains, heading to Ding village herd site from where you can view the beautiful Zhetse valley.
 The amazing trek comes to an end as you head on to Simikot then take a flight back to Nepalgunj and Kathmandu the next day.